Justin-Pl/PCA9698/README.md

 ## Installation
 1. Navigate to the Releases page.
 2. Download the latest release.
+3. Rename to PCA9698.zip
-3. In the Arduino IDE, navigate to Sketch > Include Library > Add .zip library
+4. In the Arduino IDE, navigate to Sketch > Include Library > Add .zip library

 ## Functions
 setMode()\